MiniCodeMonkey/Vagrant-LAMP-Stack/README.md

 * Host: localhost
 * Port: 3306

-**Note:** Remote MySQL access is enabled by default, so you can access the MySQL database using your favorite MySQL client with the above credentials.
+**Note:** Remote MySQL access is enabled by default, so you can access the MySQL database using your favorite MySQL client with the above credentials (and using e.g. *server.dev* as hostname).

 ### Memcached
 * Port: 11211